Graduation & Honors

 are ranked in the top 20% of the graduating class.

 *Please note that designation as a College Scholar or a Distinguished College Scholar will be based on eligibility calculations by the Office of the Registrar as of 5 p.m. on the 20th class day of the semester in which the Honors Day Ceremony is held.
-For 2011, that date is February 14, 2011.
-No changes will be made to eligibility beyond the 20th class day.

 The top 4% of the graduating class who meet all the requirements will receive Highest Honors, the next 6% will receive High Honors, and the next 10% will receive Honors.
 Those students receiving Honors, High Honors, or Highest Honors will have it noted on their official transcripts, as well as on their diplomas.